Sources and methods

 Translation

 Public pages use edited English adaptation.
-Raw OCR and unreviewed machine translation should not be published as finished articles.
+Machine capture and literal translation are working material, not finished public articles.

 04